CareDailyAI/botlab/com.ppc.Lesson1-Microservices/README.md

 1. Develop code for a new bot on your local computer by copy/pasting an existing bot into a new directory and editing it.
 2. You `--commit` the bot to your smart home's cloud server, with the user account you already established.
 Now the bot is in 'developer mode'.
 You, as the developer, are the only person who can see it available for purchase.
 Once committed, it's like a blueprint or a class - it doesn't really exist until you instantiate it by purchasing it into your user account.
 3. You `--purchase` the bot into your account.
 This doesn't necessarily mean there's money involved, but it is to say there's an explicit transaction to get the bot into your account.
 This makes an instance of the bot, running live in your user account on the server.
 As a developer, if you don't directly interact with your bot for at least 24 hours, it will automatically pause itself.
 By purchasing your bot into your own developer account, now you are able to test it and run it live in the cloud or locally on your computer for debugging.
 4. You `--publish` the bot when it's ready for commercial release.
-The bot goes through a review process and is approved or rejected (with reasons) from People Power.
+The bot goes through a review process and is approved or rejected (with reasons) from Care Daily.
 If approved for distribution, then other users will be able to discover and purchase your bot.

 You can also `--run` your bot locally, if you have the source code on your laptop.
 Which you should, if you have cloned this 'botlab' repository.